RFID Vs Barcodes

 Barcodes can be read using laser barcode scanners which are faster and more accurate than CCD barcode scanners which use an array of small light sensors which can detect the difference between the light and dark parts of the barcode.
 CCD barcode scanners are slower than laser scanners and are more likely not to read the code is the label is damaged or marked.

-Similarities Between RFID and Barcodes
+Similarities Between RFID And Barcodes

 Barcodes and RFID have many similarities including: